jonathan-politzki/jean-memory/STATUS.md

 - ✅ **Error Handling**: Development mode with fallbacks for API validation

 ## Working Flow
+1. Run `docker-compose up` to start all services.
-1. Frontend server (port 3005) serves the user interface
+2. Frontend server (port 3005) serves the user interface from its container.
-2. Backend server (port 8080) provides API endpoints including MCP
+3. Backend server (port 8000 on host, internally 8000) provides API endpoints from its container.
-3. User logs in with Google OAuth
+4. User logs in with Google OAuth.
-4. Backend authenticates and redirects to frontend with user credentials
+5. Backend authenticates and redirects to frontend with correct user credentials in URL.
-5. Dashboard shows MCP config and available context sources
+6. Dashboard shows MCP config and available context sources.
-6. Notes can be created and stored in the PostgreSQL database
+7. Notes can be created and stored in the PostgreSQL database

 ## Architecture Improvements
 - ✅ **Database Singleton Pattern**: Ensures all app components use the same database connection